jhallen/joes-sandbox/editor-perf/readme.md

 |emacs -nw |23216|
 |emacs	  |42892|

-## Memory used for test.xml with no highlighting
+## Memory used for loading test.xml with no highlighting

 |Editor|RSS|
 |------|---|